sfgiants/BentoML/examples/triton/onnx/README.md

   base_image: nvcr.io/nvidia/tritonserver:22.12-py3
 ```

-> tritonserver are currently unsupported with `--development` tag.
+> tritonserver are currently only supported with `--production` tag.
 Make sure
 > to have `tritonserver` binary available in PATH if running locally.

 To find out more about BentoML Runner architecture, see